Written by Jack Calvin;

 AKA: Sitka: A Short Historical Account

 Note: it is the updated, second edition version released in 1983 that features several wood engraving illustrations by DeArmond.
-This was the first book published by Old Harbor Press and located within Old Harbor Books, which was first established in 1976.
-Both are located in Sitka, Alaska.
-The author, Jack Calvin, passed away in 1985.
+This was the first book published by Old Harbor Press and located within Old Harbor Books, which was first established in 1976; both are located in Sitka, Alaska.

 Most of these engravings are thought to have been editioned, but information for most is currently limited.
 Click on any picture below to learn more (where available).